kbase/cdm-spark-events/design/design.md

 * Isolates various importers from each other
 * Multiple dependency files (pipenv / uv / ...)
     * Install and zip each module's dependencies separately at build time
-    * Provide all dependency zips to the spark session creating the Kafka stream
+    * Provide the correct dependency zip for each job
 * Difficult to run integration tests on the importer code
     * May be possible by cloning the event repo in GHA and building the event processor image